 - Difficulty telling or retelling a story in the correct sequence

-Some signs of Dyslexia and symptoms in school-age children include:
+Signs and symptoms of dyslexia in secondary school-age children include:

 - Reading slowly and below the expected age level